lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     Let us move the atoms and place them in more energetically favorable positions before starting the simulation.
-    To perform the energy minimization with our system, let us create a new folder named Minimization/, and create a new input file named input.lammps in it.
-The first lines will be very similar to the previous input file:
+    To perform the energy minimization with our system, let us create a new folder named *Minimization/*, and create a new input file named *input.lammps* in it.
+Copy the following lines in *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in Minimization/input.lammps*

     # Initialisation
     boundary p p p